Sereno1710/feup-lbaw/er.md

 <td>As an authenticated user, I want the ability to comment on an auction, so that I can get answers and express my opinion.</td>
 </tr>
 </table>
+Table 4: User stories for the Authenticated User

 #### **2.4.
 Bidder**
 <table>